John-64/Botor-for-FHIR/README.md

 - [Visual Studio Code](https://code.visualstudio.com/download) (Optional)
 - [Python](https://www.python.org/downloads/)
-- Large Language Model (you can download your favoirite LLM, but if you don't don't know any LLM, i should you to try [that](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF).)
+- Large Language Model (you can download your favoirite LLM, but if you don't don't know any LLM, you could try [this](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) one.)

 ### Mac OS
 Work in progress...